European Languages and Movies in America

+European Languages and Movies in America (ELMA) is an American non-profit organization dedicated to promoting European cinema and fostering cultural exchange between Europe and the United States.
+The organization supports cultural and educational programs, including screenings, festivals and educational outreach initiatives.

+History

-European Languages and Movies in America (ELMA) is a non-profit organization dedicated to showcasing European movies.
-It was founded in 2006 by Pascal Ladreyt and is based in Santa Monica, California.
+European Languages and Movies in America was founded in 2006 by Pascal Ladreyt and is based in Santa Monica, California.
+Since its inception, ELMA has supported a wide range of film‑related cultural events in both the U.S. and internationally, with a focus on presenting films in their original European languages.
 ELMA's mission is to create new avenues for better cultural understanding between the people of Europe and the USA by celebrating alternative cinema.

-Supported events
+Notable partners

-ELMA supports region-based film festivals in Los Angeles and Santa Monica.
-Examples of supported events include:
+ELMA partners with cultural organizations and Los Angeles based film festivals.
+Examples of past notable partners include: